Patriots.eu: Relations with other parties

 In February 2025, a delegation from Patriots.eu's think tank, the Patriots for Europe Foundation, visited India to meet with officials from the Bharatiya Janata Party.
 Following this, the Patriots for Europe Foundation hosted BJP National Spokesperson Shazia Ilmi for a conference on EU-India relations in Brussels in June 2025.

+In March 2026, Georgian Foreign Minister Maka Bochorishvili of the Georgian Dream party addressed a panel during the first Patriots.eu Assembly in Budapest.
+Georgian Dream subsequently joined the newly formed Patriots for Europe group in the Congress of Local and Regional Authorities.